Amitrajit31/Library-Management-System/README.md

 Open git bash or command line tools at application file and run following npm command or if you know what to do, just look at `package.json` file :)

-`npm install passport passport-local passport-local-mongoose body-parser connect-flash ejs express express-santizer express-session method-override mongoose multer sharp uuid --save`
+`npm install passport passport-local passport-local-mongoose body-parser connect-flash ejs express express-santizer express-session method-override mongoose multer uuid --save`

 #### Install dev dependencies if needed